michaeltan02/brainFuckIDE/README.md

         * Can use ? to set breakpoints in the program and continue exeuction till breakpoints are reached
         * Can step out of loops
         * Has warning for when a loop executed >10000 times
+        > Plan to add error checking for incomplete loop and stepping outside data array (will be called automatically before entering debug mode, can also be called via hotkey)

     3. Text editor  -----------------------   BASE COMPLTE, MORE QOL FEATURES PLANNED
         * View/Edit text (includnig proper tab rendering)